-- 1. Everyone has the right to take part in the government of his country, directly or through freely chosen representatives. - 2.
-Everyone has the right to equal access to public service in his country. - 3.
+- 2. Everyone has the right to equal access to public service in his country. - 3.
 The will of the people shall be the basis of the authority of government; this will shall be expressed in periodic and genuine elections which shall be by universal and equal suffrage and shall be held by secret vote or by equivalent free voting procedures.

-Everyone, as a member of society, has the right to social security and is entitled to realization, through national effort and international co-operation and in accordance with the organization and resource of each State, of the economic, social and cultural rights indispensable for his dignity and the free development of his personality.
+Everyone, as a member of society, has the right to social security and is entitled to realisation, through national effort and international co-operation and in accordance with the organisation and resources of each State, of the economic, social and cultural rights indispensable for his dignity and the free development of his personality.